xunne899/tgc16-project-1/README.md

 ### 2.2 Strategy
 * Create a webpage to inform public and audience about the importance of recycling webpage(mainly green and white color theme to promote a green and clean concept to save our environment.)
-* Provide location of main recycling bin, lighting recycling waste bin, second hand recycling point and electronic waste point。Enable public to dispose their waste.
+* Provide location of main recycling bin, lighting recycling waste bin, second hand recycling point and electronic waste point.
+Enable public to dispose their waste.

 #### 2.2.a.
 User Goals
 * Targeted Audience: Public,Schools and Government Bodies